micmejia/bible-dump/NKJV/Nehemiah/Neh 1.md

 We have acted very corruptly against You, and have not kept the commandments, the statutes, nor the ordinances which You commanded Your servant Moses.

 ###### 8
-Remember, I pray, the word that You commanded Your servant Moses, saying, '_If_ you [^e]are unfaithful, I will scatter you among the nations;
+Remember, I pray, the word that You commanded Your servant Moses, saying, '_If_ you are unfaithful, I will scatter you among the nations;

 ###### 9
 but _if_ you return to Me, and keep My commandments and do them, though some of you were cast out to the farthest part of the heavens, _yet_ I will gather them from there, and bring them to the place which I have chosen as a dwelling for My name.'